neovim/homebrew-neovim/README.md

     $ brew update
     $ brew reinstall --HEAD neovim

+## Filing an Issue

+If you run into problems, make sure to follow the [Troubleshooting](#troubleshooting) section below before filing an issue.
+If you still have problems:

+* *Please search the issue tracker for your problem.*  GitHub does not show closed issues by default, but it will search them.
+Many issues others have seen before and have been resolved already.
+It's really a burden on the development team to come by and point out already solved issues to you.

+* Please make sure to include the link to the result of your `brew gist-logs neovim` command.
+We simply cannot debug issues without detailed information about the failure and `gist-logs` helps provide that.

+* It's also helpful to capture the output of a verbose version of the install command you used.
+Simply add the `-v` option to the command line and try again.
+For example, `brew install neovim/neovim/neovim` would become `brew install -v neovim/neovim/neovim`.
+Paste the result of this in your ticket, and make sure to wrap it with a text fence so it renders correctly:

+      ```text
+      # output goes here
+      ```

 ## Troubleshooting

 * Make sure you're using the right formula. `brew info neovim` should have a